thechosenjuan/resume/README.md

-# sbaidon
+# Juan Flores

-A bit about me.
+Get to know more about me.